Chez Nous (political party): Meetings

 When it was created, the political party organized a meeting in Herstal but it was canceled despite the authorizations already given by the mayor.
 According to Chez Nous, 270 people were expected for the event.
 Several anti-fascist group meetings have taken place in the region in order to cancel the arrival of Chez Nous.

 Following this decision, the party still held a press conference in Enghien.
-Leaders of the Vlaams Belang and the National Rally spoke during the press conference.
+Leaders from the Vlaams Belang and the National Rally spoke during the press conference.

-On 5 February 2023, a meeting was to be held in Gilly in the Charleroi region, the meeting was banned by Mayor Paul Magnette one day before.
+On 5 February 2023, a party meeting was to be held in Gilly in the Charleroi region but it was banned by Mayor Paul Magnette one day before it was scheduled to begin.